isomerpages/moe-chijtp/_cca/Sports & Games/Bowling.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/26_Tenpin_Bowling___committee_photo.jpg">
 </div>
-<p>The CHIJ Tenpin Bowling team started in 2001 with a small number of members.
+<p>The CHIJ Tenpin Bowling Team was established in 2001 with just a handful
-Over the years, however, the team has grown and enrolment now stands at more than 50 members.
-Every year, we participate in competitions like the National Inter-School Tenpin Bowling Championships and the National Age Group Competition.</p>
+of members.
+Over the years, it has grown steadily, and today the team boasts an enrolment of more than 50 passionate bowlers.
+Each year, our members take part in major competitions such as the <strong>National Inter-School Tenpin Bowling Championships (NSG)</strong> and the <strong>National Age Group (NAG) Competition</strong>.</p>
-<p></p>
+<p>As a team that believes in both training and playing hard, the CHIJ Tenpin
+Bowling Team promises an enjoyable and rewarding experience like no other.
+We strive for that perfect throw that results in a strike — one that demands focus, skill, and an understanding of the equipment and lane conditions.
+Our bowlers are trained in all these aspects to excel in the sport.</p>
+<p>Beyond the lanes, we also organise various activities to strengthen team
+spirit and foster camaraderie among members, making the journey both meaningful and memorable.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/26_Tenpin_Bowling___Activity_2.jpg">
 </div>
-<p>A team that believes in both playing and working hard, the CHIJ Tenpin
-Bowling Team is one that promises an enjoyable experience like no other.
-We train hard in our bowling to produce the perfect hit that results in a strike.
-To achieve a strike would require more focus, technique, technical knowledge of your equipment and the lane conditions which our bowling team will be trained in.
-At the same time, we organise various other activities to foster and build not only our team spirit but also the camaraderie among the team mates at the same time.</p>
+<p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/26_Tenpin_Bowling___activity_1.jpg">